Hong Kong police clash with protesters at airport | DW | 13.08.2019

 Dozens of riot police and pro-democracy protesters clashed at Hong Kong International Airport on Tuesday night, after flights were disrupted for a second day in a row.

 Evening scuffles broke out between demonstrators and police outside the airport after some protesters blocked several police vehicles.
-Officers with shields pushed back protesters and used pepper spray to break up the crowd.
+Officers with shields pushed back protesters near one of the airport entrances and used pepper spray to break up the crowd.

+Police said they were trying to get in to the airport to escort an injured man to an ambulance who protesters detained on suspicion of being an undercover agent.

 Hong Kong's Airport Authority said operations at the airport, which is one of the busiest in the world, had been "seriously disrupted" by the demonstrations.
 The authority said protesters blocked passageways to the airport's restricted area, blocking passengers from continuing to immigration.